mvvvv/StereoKit-rust/README.md

   - `export DYLD_LIBRARY_PATH=$(brew --prefix molten-vk)/lib${DYLD_LIBRARY_PATH:+:$DYLD_LIBRARY_PATH}`
   - `export VK_ICD_FILENAMES=$(brew --prefix molten-vk)/share/vulkan/icd.d/MoltenVK_icd.json`
 - On Windows[^2] get the following tools and dev libraries : "Git", "CMake", "Visual Studio Build Tools 2022(Development Desktop C++)" and "DotNet SDK v8+"
-- Install the project's tools from the project directory `cargo install --path . -F skc-shared`
+- Install the project's tools from the project directory: `cargo install --path .`
 - If you want to launch the demos then:
   - If you do not have them as symbolic links under shaders_src, copy from `./StereoKit/Examples/Assets/Shaders/` the following files: `basic_shadow.hlsl` `basic_shadow_caster.hlsl` `compute_reaction.hlsl` and `texture3d.hlsl`
   - compile the shaders.
 From StereoKit-rust directory launch `cargo compile_sks`